ArielleMiranda/CEU-Web_Scraping-Pair/README.md

-# CEU-Web_Scraping-Pair
+# Coding 2: Web Scraping - Pair Assignment
-Repository for Coding 2 Web Scraping pair assignment
+Repository for the pair assignment of Arielle Miranda and Veronika Palotai Data will be scraped from https://www.usnews.com/best-colleges/rankings/national-universities